 There’s the woman who thought the reason her young child’s eye was turning inward was “cross eyes” but it turned out to be a brain tumor.

-“One eye drifting in is called esotropia,” says Kaushal M. Kulkarni, MD, board certified ophthalmologist and neuro-ophthalmologist in private practice in San Diego, CA.
+“One eye drifting in is called esotropia,” says Kaushal M. Kulkarni, MD, board certified ophthalmologist and neuro-ophthalmologist in private practice in New York.

 Dr. Kulkarni explains, “It may occur intermittently or be constant and may occur when looking up close, far away or both.
 The crossing may happen in only one eye or may alternate between eyes.”